RayaneNasri/comfyui-raw-processing/SUIVI.md

     - formatting, linting, type checking and then merging of feature/color-manipulation
     - formatting, linting, type checking and then merging of feature/deblurring
   * Ghiles :
+    - Reimplemented the multiple files of the HDR+ function by function in pytorch because there was no easy way to do it directly (the code in the github repo is poorly written)
+    - Adding some documentation on some part of the code where it wasn't done.
   * Rayane :
+    - Help Charlotte to merge the feature/deblurring branch into dev and fix the related conflicts
+    - Standardize the input and output of the nodes
+    - Cleaning the code and repo

 ## 24/06/2026